Crypto-Playground/crypto-playground/README.md

 # Crypto Playground

-This is a place for me to work on random decentralized apps.
+This is a place for me to learn about decentralized app development.

 Currently, they are: